Computability Theory, Nonstandard Analysis, and their connections: A more refined analysis of weak and special fan functionals

-Section \ref{noteje} is devoted to the proof Theorem \ref{refine}, which has useful corollaries. \begin{thm} There is a total functional $F:2^\N \rightarrow \N$ computable in $\exists^2$ such that the set of neighbourhoods $C_{\overline{f}F(f)}$, where $f$ varies over all binary hyperarithmetical functions, is not a cover of $2^\N$. \end{thm} Recall the intuitive description of the special fan functional right after Definition~\ref{dodier} and recall that functionals computable in $\exists^{2}$ only produce hyperarithmetical functions; we have the following immediate corollary. \begin{cor} For any $\Theta$ as in $\SCF(\Theta)$, there are more functions of type one computable in $\Theta$ and $\exists^2$ than just in $\exists^2$. \end{cor} Furthermore, in Section \ref{thetatje}, we analyse the computation of $\Theta(F)$ in detail, for the particular functional $F$ from Theorem \ref{refine} and the particular instance of $\Theta$ constructed in the proof of Theorem~\ref{import3}.
-As interesting consequence is that this instance of $\Theta$ computes the hyper-jump, and hence the Suslin functional.
+Section \ref{noteje} is devoted to the proof of Theorem \ref{refine}, which has useful corollaries.
+In \cite{dagsamII} it is proved that any special fan functional $\Theta$ computes a realiser for arithmetical transfinite recursion, which is sufficient for proving Corollary \ref{cor.5..5}.
+Theorem \ref{refine} was proved prior to this result from \cite{dagsamII}, and even though some of the consequences can be proved differently, the construction in the proof of Theorem \ref{refine} may be of independent interest. \begin{thm} There is a total functional $F:2^\N \rightarrow \N$ computable in $\exists^2$ such that the set of neighbourhoods $C_{\overline{f}F(f)}$, where $f$ varies over all binary hyperarithmetical functions, is not a cover of $2^\N$. \end{thm} Recall the intuitive description of $\Theta$-functionals right below Definition~\ref{dodier} and recall that functionals computable in $\exists^{2}$ only produce hyperarithmetical functions; we have the following immediate corollary. \begin{cor} For any $\Theta$ as in $\SCF(\Theta)$, there are more functions of type one computable in $\Theta$ and $\exists^2$ than just in $\exists^2$. \end{cor} For a further discussions of Theorem \ref{refine}, we refer to Section \ref{thetatje} where we also prove that the combination of Borel’s $\Theta$ and $(\exists^{2})$ computes the Suslin functional.

 Finally, in Section \ref{kood}, we will construct a particular functional $\Lambda_{0}$ such that $ \WCF(\Lambda_{0})$ and which yields hyperarithmetical output for hyperarithmetical input.